RECC has produced the materials on this page to help you get what you want from small-scale renewable generation in your home.

-Please note that REAL is not an insurance company.
-We are the administrator of the REAL Consumer Code.
+Please note that RECC is not an insurance company.
+We are the administrator of the Renewable Energy Consumer Code.
 You will not be covered by insurance unless your installer has registered your installation with an insurance company or other provider.
 If you are in any doubt about this you should check with your installer.

 It is important that small-scale generation equipment is specified, installed and maintained correctly, not only for you as an individual consumer, of course, but also for the development of the renewable energy sector at large.
 Bad experiences will damage the reputation and credibility of the sector.